junxit/us-congress-bills-110/metadata.md

 - 2007-01-31 — Introduced in House
 - 2007-01-31 — Introduced in House
 - 2007-01-31 — Referred to the House Committee on Energy and Commerce.
+- 2007-02-02 — Referred to the Subcommittee on Health.
+- 2007-02-27 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-02-27 — Considered under suspension of the rules. (consideration: CR H1927-1929)
+- 2007-02-27 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+52.
+- 2007-02-27 — Mr. Pallone moved to suspend the rules and agree to the resolution.
+- 2007-02-27 — Sponsor introductory remarks on measure.
+(CR H1941)
+- 2007-02-28 — Considered as unfinished business. (consideration: CR H2010)
+- 2007-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-28 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 111). (text: CR H1927-1928)
+- 2007-02-28 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 412 - 0 (Roll no. 111).(text: CR H1927-1928)